soF0S/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story (Tablet)
-About: Create a User Story.
+about: Create a User Story.
 Assignees: ''
 ---